JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 To override different methods with clashing Kotlin signatures, you can add a `@Suppress("CONFLICTING_OVERLOADS")` annotation to the class.

-By default the Kotlin/Native compiler doesn't allow calling a non-designated Objective-C initializer as a `super(...)` constructor.
+By default, the Kotlin/Native compiler doesn't allow calling a non-designated Objective-C initializer as a `super(...)` constructor.
 This behaviour can be inconvenient if the designated initializers aren't marked properly in the Objective-C library.
 Adding a `disableDesignatedInitializerChecks = true` to the `.def` file for